m417z/ntdoc/descriptions/ntnotifychangedirectoryfile.md

 ### Buffer

-User's allocated buffer for change informations.
+User's allocated buffer for change information.
 It contains one or more of `FILE_NOTIFY_INFORMATION` structures.

 ### BufferSize